konstantine25b/polymarket_algo/src/polymarket/trade_analysis/README.md

 5. Shows exact market names and descriptions
 6. Calculates partial realized PnL for positions where you've sold some shares
 7. Displays remaining shares and estimated value
-8. Fetches current bid prices from Polymarket
+8. Fetches current bid and ask prices from Polymarket
 9. Calculates potential PnL if sold at current bid price
+10. Provides performance metrics with ROI calculation
+11. Detects finished markets and adjusts valuations accordingly

 ### Position Analysis Features

 - **Market Names**: Displays full market names fetched from Polymarket API
 - **Partial PnL**: Calculates PnL for the portion of shares you've already sold
 - **Remaining Shares**: Clearly shows how many shares you still have in each position
-- **Current Bid Prices**: Shows the current market bid price for selling your position
+- **Current Prices**: Shows both the current bid price (what you can sell for) and ask price (market price)
+- **Market Status**: Detects and labels finished markets
+- **Performance Metrics**: Displays ROI, unrealized PnL, and status indicators for each position
 - **Potential PnL**: Calculates potential profit/loss if you sold at current bid price
 - **Active Market Filter**: Option to show only positions for the currently active market
-- **Portfolio Summary**: Provides an overview of your total realized PnL and remaining shares
+- **Portfolio Summary**: Provides a comprehensive overview of your total realized and unrealized PnL

 ### How to Use Position Analysis